Payero/ccdp-gui/README.md

 ### Running the client

 - ``` - Need to verify the steps below are true and edit it as necessary ```

+- Instructions to run in a docker container (still some possible issues running this)
   - First, build the docker images.
 Thankfully, `docker-compose` provides a way to orchestrate multiple Docker containers.
   - Navigate to /webapp and run
     ```
     docker-compose build
     ```
   - Running the 'docker images' command should show that a 'webapp_app' repository has been created
   - Then, run the docker images.

       ```
       docker-compose up
       ```
+- To run the client outside of the docker container in the webapp directory do ./run_app.sh.

 - At this point, mongo may be empty, so we provide `modules-mongo.json` for seeding.
 To seed the database, copy `modules-mongo.json` to `ccdp/webapp/data/`.
 Then, enter the docker container running mongo and import the data.
 Below illustrates each step.